dotnet/designs/accepted/2020/platform-exclusion/platform-exclusion.md

 ### Analyzer behavior

-The existing analyzer that handles `[MinimumOSPlatform]` and `[RemovedInOSPlatform]` will be modified to handle the new `[SupportedOSPlatform]` and `[UnsupportedOSPlatform]` attributes instead, following the semantics as outlined above.
+The existing analyzer that handles `[SupportedOSPlatform]` and `[UnsupportedOSPlatform]` will be modified to handle following the semantics as outlined above.

-We'll change the analyzer to consider these two guard clauses as equivalent:
+We'll change the analyzer to consider these guard clauses as equivalent:

 ```C#
 if (RuntimeInformation.IsPlatform(OSPlatform.Windows))